-In the meantime, I still live in good old Delmar, New York (near Albany), with my wife, Lisa, and two children: Gavin and Maggie.
-Our oldest, Nick, now lives and works in downtown Albany.
-We have two cats and a golden doodle named Daisy.
+In the meantime, I still live in good old Delmar, New York (near Albany), with my wife, Lisa.
+We have three children: Nick (26), Gavin (20), and Maggie (18).
+We have a black cat named Midnight and a rescue mutt, Echo.
 And that, dear readers, is entirely far too much about me!